 \subsection{Synthetic data generation}

-We generate synthetic data with parameters $n,t,\rho,\phi,\theta,\beta_0,\beta_1,\sigma$ in the following way:
+We generate synthetic data with parameters $n,T,\rho,\phi_1,\theta,\beta_0,\beta_1,\sigma$ in the following way:

-To start, we fix the number of municipalities $n=k^2$.
+To start, we fix the number of municipalities $n$ as a square number.
 We position spatially the municipalities in a grid as presented in Figure~\ref{fig:sim_1}.
 We construct the $n\times n$ adjacency matrix $\mathbf{W}$ as $w_{ij}=1$ when municipalities $i$, and $j$ are adjacent, and $0$ otherwise.

-We continue with the $nt\times 2$ matrix $\mathbf{Z}$, where first column entries are one and each entry $z_{i2}$ is the realization of a random variable \( X \sim \mathcal{U}[0,1] \).
+We continue with the $nT\times 2$ matrix $\mathbf{Z}$, where first column entries are one and each entry $z_{i2}$ is the realization of a random variable $ X \sim \mathcal{U}[0,1] $.